-Now I realize some folks are just not sauerkraut fans.
-Chances are, I lost ’bout half of you in the title of this post, but some folks saw that photo and your stomach started growling, and chances are pert dern good that you’ll be having this for supper tonight.
-Those who don’t fit into this category, feel free to think of the rest of us as weird, we won’t mind and there will be more sauerkraut for us!
+Now, I realize some folks are just not sauerkraut fans.
+Chances are, I lost about half of you in the title of this post.
+But I know some folks saw that photo and your stomach started growling, and chances are pretty darn good that you’ll be having this for supper tonight.
+Those who don’t fit into this category, feel free to think of the rest of us as weird.
+We won’t mind and there will be more sauerkraut for us!
 Everyone has their preferences and it’s all good either way.

-This is one of those meals that is great with slices of polish sausage but I still like to cook it how Mama did growing up, just by chopping up a few weenies and cooking until the kraut and weenies brown a bit.
+This is one of those meals that is great with slices of polish sausage.
+But I still like to cook it how Mama did growing up; just by chopping up a few weenies and cooking until the sauerkraut and weenies brown a bit.
+That’s all there is to it.
 You can add as many weenies or sausage as you like and if you’re vegetarian, just get some vegan hot dogs and keep on keeping on.
-If you want to take it up a notch, you can make your own sauerkraut like I do in this post.
+If you want to take it up a notch, you can make your own sauerkraut as I do in this post.

 Slice your weenies and put them in a large skillet.